New Zealand DSA class locomotive

-The NZR DSA class locomotive was a type of 0-6-0DM diesel-mechanical locomotives built by three different manufacturers: W. G. Bagnall, Hunslet, Mitsubishi Heavy Industries, and Vulcan Foundry for the Drewry Car Co.
+The New Zealand DSA class locomotive is a type of 0-6-0DM diesel-mechanical locomotives built by three different manufacturers: W. G. Bagnall, Hunslet, Mitsubishi Heavy Industries, and Vulcan Foundry for the Drewry Car Co.
 They were built between 1953 and 1967.

 Introduction

 Following on from the success of the initial batch of D^{S} class 0-6-0DM shunting locomotives, NZR management decided to acquire further locomotives of this type.
 These locomotives would be similar to the D^{S} class and would be allocated to the major centres where they would be used primarily as shunting locomotives.
 As they would be slightly heavier these locomotives were allocated the D^{SA} classification.

 The first batch of seven D^{SA} class locomotives arrived in 1953 from the Drewry Car Company, with another fourteen coming from that maker the following year.
 NZR also placed orders in 1954 with W. G. Bagnall and Hunslet for a further ten and fifteen locomotives respectively, which were delivered in 1956-57 by Bagnall and 1954-58 by Hunslet.
 No further D^{SA}s were purchased until NZR placed an order with Mitsubishi Heavy Engineering for a further ten locomotives in 1967, all of which were delivered later that year.